sigpwned/delta4j/README.md

 that can be used to create substring views of a larger character array without incurring the cost of copying the underlying character array.
 Both mutable (`MutableCharArrayView`) and immutable (`ImmutableCharArrayView`) version are provided.
 A similar example applies to `CharArrayView`.

+### Jackson Serialization

+The `delta4j-jackson` module provides support for serializing and deserializing delta4j data structures using the Jackson JSON library.
+To use this module, add it to your POM file and register the module with your `ObjectMapper` instance:

+    ObjectMapper mapper=new ObjectMapper();
+    mapper.registerModule(new Delta4jModule());

 ## Installation